chenxianhong/PUSTDNN-xvector/README.md

     ModelL2LossWithoutDropoutLReluAttentionPhoneme is x-vector with PUSTDNN without phoneme classification.
     ModelL2LossWithoutDropoutLReluAttentionPhonemeCluster is x-vector with PUSTDNN and phoneme classification.
     ModelL2LossWithoutDropoutLReluAttentionPhonemeCluster2layer is x-vector with PUSTDNN and phoneme classification.
 The first two TDNN layers are replaced with PUSTDNN layers.
+    ModelL2LossWithoutDropoutLReluAttentionPhonemeClusterPequal has the same structure as ModelL2LossWithoutDropoutLReluAttentionPhonemeCluster.
+    The only difference is in the phoneme unit probability.
+The probabilities of all frames belonging to all phoneme units are set to be the same.